-The research and development into the Singapore Youth Resilience Scale (SYRESS) was developed by the Department of Psychological Medicine NUS and the NUHS-NUS Mind Science Centre.
+The research and development into the Singapore Youth Resilience Scale (SYRESS) was developed by the NUS Yong Loo Lin School of Medicine, Department of Psychological Medicine and the NUHS-NUS Yeo Boon Khim Mind Science Centre.
 The parenting training program was developed by the Singapore Youth Epidemiology And Resilience (YEAR) Study team and partners, delivered in collaboration with the MOE Guidance Branch to schools participating in the YEAR Study program.